How to Restrict WordPress Posts for Specific Dates

 • Month of the Year

-In this example, we’ll show you how to restrict access for specific posts and for all posts.
-Let’s just make some ideas clear:
+In this example, we’ll show you how to restrict access to specific posts or to all posts by date range.

 • Restrict access means users won’t be able to access the posts under the selected conditions.
 For example, users will be able to access posts on all dates, except on the restricted date.

 • Allow access means users will be able to access the posts under the selected conditions only.
-For example, users will be able to access your posts on Holidays only.
+For example, users will be able to access your posts on holidays only.

 You decide which method you’ll use: restrict access or allow access.